Manna

 Meet Byrnese

-Wife and mother of four, self-proclaimed “Moravian Bread Lady” and approved Candidate for Ordination, Byrnese Craig brings more than ten years of ministry experience that has stretched across multiple Christian traditions and settings.
+Wife and mother of four, self-proclaimed “Moravian Bread Lady” and Moravian pastor, Byrnese Craig brings more than ten years of ministry experience that has stretched across multiple Christian traditions and settings.

-As a graduate of Moravian Theological Seminary, she has served as the Licensed Lay Pastor of Morningstar Moravian Church (Coopersburg), Interim Chaplain for Moravian Hall Square (Nazareth), and currently works with Emmaus Moravian Church as their Community Engagement and Outreach Coordinator.
+As a graduate of Moravian Theological Seminary, she has served as the Licensed Lay Pastor of Morningstar Moravian Church (Coopersburg), Interim Chaplain for Moravian Hall Square (Nazareth), with Emmaus Moravian Church as their Community Engagement and Outreach Coordinator, and now serves as the Pastor of Manna.
 By organizing the Moravian participation in Pride each year, and through providing pastoral coverage across the Lehigh Valley, Byrnese has built a reputation for her compassion, her commitment to justice, and her care.

 An energetic and forward-thinking community leader, Byrnese cares deeply about making a positive difference through progressive and inclusive ministry that opens the doors to the Moravian community for folks who are searching for exactly what we have to offer: rich tradition, community, fellowship, and a centuries-long commitment to the teachings of Jesus.
 The entire Craig family looks forward with excitement to this new opportunity to grow and serve the Moravian Church.

-Byrnese also loves to bake, explore in nature, and sew in her free time—she even runs an Etsy shop where she creates custom liturgical garments for clergy around the world.
+Byrnese also loves to sew and knit, explore in nature, and bake in her free time—she even runs an Etsy shop where she creates custom liturgical garments for clergy around the world.
 You can find her online at byrnese.substack.com where she blogs on faith and culture.